kivy/pyobjus/docs/source/core_tutorials.rst

     @protocol('<protocol_name>')

-The list of protocols supported by pyobjus is contained in the `pyobjus/protocols.py` file in your pyobjus checkout folder.
+Pyobjus will firstly try to use runtime introspection to determine the protocol methods.
+If this fails, it will revert to the list of protocols contained in the `pyobjus/protocols.py` file in your pyobjus checkout folder.
 Of course, many libraries define their own protocols, so cannot be included by default.
 For a complete list of protocols available on you system, run the `tools/build_protocols.py` file and then rebuild pyobjus (as per the install).

 So, how do we use this decorator?
 We add functions with names that correspond